-My latest book, Home Skillet: The Essential Cast Iron Cookbook for Easy One-Pan Meals landed on my doorstep, and on bookstore shelves, yesterday and I broke in my personal copy by making a batch of my favorite cast iron skillet chicken: Crispy Chicken Thighs with Honey-Sriracha Glaze. (enter the giveaway at the end of this post for a chance to win your own free copy of the book!)
+My latest book, Home Skillet: The Essential Cast Iron Cookbook for Easy One-Pan Meals, hit bookstore shelves yesterday.
+I broke in my personal copy by making a batch of my favorite cast iron skillet chicken.
+These Crispy Chicken Thighs with Honey-Sriracha Glaze are so delicious.

 From frying eggs, griddling pancakes, crisping grilled cheese sandwiches, or simmering stews, cast iron skillets can do it all.
 And their strengths aren’t just limited to stovetop cooking.
 They can go straight into a hot oven, as well.
 I’ll sear a steak on the stovetop and finish it in the oven, roast a whole chicken, or run the skillet under the broiler to brown the top of a casserole or a sweet streusel topping.
 I even use my cast-iron skillets to bake cakes.

 Cast-iron cookware has been in use for thousands of years, and for good reason.
-Besides being extremely versatile, it is also durable, inexpensive, and you don’t have to worry about toxic chemicals leaching into your food or off-gassing into the air you breathe (as you might with coated nonstick cookware).
+Besides being extremely versatile, it’s also durable, inexpensive, and safer than coated nonstick cookware.

-To celebrate the book’s release, I cooked up a batch of Crispy Chicken Thighs with Honey-Sriracha Glaze and Cabbage Slaw last night.
+To celebrate the book’s release, I cooked these Honey Sriracha Chicken Thighs and Cabbage Slaw last night.
 Just look at that gorgeous color on those chicken thighs.
 That right there is the beauty of cast iron cooking.
-Check out the recipe below and enter the giveaway for a chance to win your very own copy of Home Skillet so that you can discover why your cast iron skillet is the most versatile tool in your kitchen.Print

 - For the chicken